 - Pairs well with: Sun-Dried Tomato Powder, Turkish Oregano Buds, Fermented White Peppercorns

 Despite their fanciful appearance, the scapes don't only exist to invoke joy and wonder — they are actually the garlic bulb's sprouting flower.
-Many farmers like to cut them before they blossom, which redirects the plant's energy back into the bulb and allows the cloves of garlic to grow larger and more flavorful.
+Many farmers like to cut them before the cloves of garlic blossom, which redirects the plant's energy back into the bulb and all grow larger and more flavorful.
 They typically have a short season (like so many of our favorite spring crops!), but with a little help from our friends at Norwich Meadows Farm, we are getting to enjoy that early harvest flavor all year.

 Meet the Farmers: Norwich Meadows Farm owners Zaid and Haifa Kurdieh have built their reputation among chefs by selecting crops for flavor and texture instead of yield.